ray-project/ray/doc/source/serve/advanced-guides/inplace-updates.md

 ...
 ```

-Without stopping the Ray cluster, we can redeploy our graph using `serve deploy`:
+Without stopping the Ray cluster, we can redeploy our app using `serve deploy`:

 ```console
 $ serve deploy serve_config.yaml